TileHillKid.UK - The Woodlands [Boys] School

 Mr. F West officially opens the new swimming pool

-There was a huge amount of after school activities, clubs and associations were taking place at the Woodlands almost as soon as it opened and here follows a list of the interests:
+taking place at the Woodlands almost as soon as it opened and here follows a

 Music and Drama Society, Morris and Sword dancing, this group travelled to other places not only in England but abroad to perform and take part in festivals.
 Radio Club where crystal and valve sets were built.
 Scientific Film Society where members watched films with a scientific theme, for example “ The Discovery of Oxygen” and “The Beginning of Petroleum.”
 Christian Fellowship including prayers, singing, bible study and quizzes.
 The Classical Film Society.
 The Engineering Society, here toasting forks and pokers were made.
 The Handicraft Club made ironing boards, stools, cupboard fronts and bathroom cabinets - parents eagerly purchased these.
 The Choir and Orchestra Society.
 The Woodlands Theatre Company performed many productions of which the profits made were used to buy lighting and stage curtains.
 Modern Problems Society where civilised debate took place.
 Rabbit Club, Chess Club, Metal Work Club.
 Then there was Woodland Army Bn where the boys learned to shoot machine guns and rifles.
 Manoeuvres were organised at places like Corley Rocks against other schools.
 They had shooting matches, mock patrols, ambushes and training in camouflage.
 As you would expect there was the sports clubs, archery, canoeing, rock climbing and gym to name just a few.